This is such a vast and sometimes emotional subject to cover that a mere scratch of the surface is offered here.

 Controls (for, say, the tweeter and mid-range units) can be brought to the speaker's front panel to ease adjustment, although decent L-pads can cost more than a driver.
 When adjusting a passive crossover design, cables from the units can be brought outside the enclosure, say via a hole intended for the connectors, provided this is made airtight during testing to ease access and work on the crossover.

 Ideally, there should be nothing other than the speaker cable between a speaker and amplifier.
 However, occasions arise when 'low-loss' cables can cause problems by adding capacitance.
 With a low-impedance load offering a lively reactance, like isobariks, it can be seen why.
+Jim Lesurf, a designer with Armstrong, has an excellent site where he mentions 'The Society for Cruelty to Amplifiers'.

 Most amplifiers have an output relay that trips in the event of a DC failure.
 If a speaker is valuable, will be inaccessible, can be expected to be abused or is intended to be part of an array, the fitting of an internal cut-out makes eminent economic sense.
 Set this to trip at a sensible level below the maximum handling power.
 An LED across the cut-out's relay placed on the speaker's front will quickly identify 'losses'.
 A large system, thus protected, shuts down comfortably as the volume approaches criticality, and automatically restores as the volume is reduced, a boon if the inexperienced have access to the controls.
 In fact, to prevent speaker overloads, a suitable bulb can be put in series with a speaker, the bulb being cheaper to replace.
 As the load is driven harder, the bulb's filament's impedance rises, then limiting the current through the load.